KirillGorelyi/cryptoservice/README.md

 <mark>docker-compose --env-file .env up </mark>
 \
 Important Note - tests are disabled during docker image building because tests are using test containers, which require docker.
-So, the situation like in that film with Leo DiCaprio - dream level inside dream level.
+So, the situation like in that film with Leo DiCaprio - dream level inside dream level.\
+Thank you for your time!